 I originally posted this recipe several years ago, but it still remains a family favorite.
 Today, I’m reposting the recipe for those who may have missed it.

 Last week I was craving summer barbecue.
 I knew JT did not want to fire up the grill in the midst of the brisk fall air, so I decided to create indoor barbecue.
-Though summer has gone, the Thorpe family enjoyed a taste of summer with Pulled Pork Sandwiches courtesy of my Crock Pot.
+Though summer has gone, our family enjoyed a taste of summer with Pulled Pork Sandwiches courtesy of my Crock Pot.
 These mouthwatering sandwiches were fabulous, so I’ll be making them again very soon!

 There seem to be a gazillion recipes for pulled pork, so I spent quite a bit of time sifting through them to find the one that looked most promising.
 Eventually I realized that I wanted a recipe that called for a meat rub and a great barbecue based sauce.
 I ended up combining a zesty rub recipe with my basic doctored up barbecue sauce recipe.
 The result was a pulled pork paradise for us!

 There are a two wonderful things about this recipe.
 First, pork shoulder is not expensive.
 I used a four and a half pound pork shoulder that only cost $5.12.
 We had hearty sandwiches for dinner and enjoyed the tasty leftovers at lunch over the next few days.
 The next best thing about this recipe is the rub.
 Don’t skip it as it is what gives the pork such great flavor.
 However, in order to achieve maximum flavor, you’ll definitely want to let the rub rest on the pork overnight.